jcesarprog/express-hot-reload/readme.md

-Here's a summary you can use in the README for the `express-hot-reload-sse` package:

----

 # express-hot-reload-sse

 `express-hot-reload-sse` is a middleware for Express applications that provides hot-reloading using Server-Sent Events (SSE).
 This package allows automatic page refreshes in the browser when changes to server-side files are detected.
 It is especially useful during development to improve productivity by eliminating the need to manually refresh the browser after every code change.